ryber/Halleck/README.md

 * *site.admins*
  * Use: The admin user
  * Default: ryber
+* *site.externalmedia*
+ * Use: A location, external to the jar.
+That contains static resources.
+Perfect for courses or videos.
+The root of this directory will be available from the root of Halleck.
+ * Default: none configured.
 * *persistence.type*
  * Use: The type of persistence to use.
 Options are *memory* and *mongo*
  * Default: *memory*